benhid/k8s-azure-terraform/README.md

 ## Create the Kubernetes cluster

-The file [main.tf]([main.tf) contains the definition of the infrastructure for the cluster.
-Download [Terraform](https://www.terraform.io/) and run the following command:
+The [main.tf](main.tf) file contains the definition of the infrastructure for the cluster.
+Download [Terraform](https://www.terraform.io/) and run the following command to set it up:

 ```bash
 $ terraform init